EllyC20/The-BookStore-MS4/README.md

 * Categories dropdown from Navbar, allowing the user to access specific categories.
 * Product detail page showing details.
 * A contact page that provides feedback to the user after the form is submitted.
+* A newsletter sign up.
+* Superuser ability to send newsletters to subscribers.
 * A functional checkout process that requires a user to complete a valid form.
 * Stripe payments, with and without card authentication.
 (Test card numbers can be used to prompt an authentication request.)
 * Toast messages throughout user journey.